raminhoodeh/nsso/README.md

 Open `http://localhost:3000`.

-The app can render without every integration enabled, but feature areas that call Supabase, Gemini, Polar, PayPal, TMDB, or wallet providers require the matching environment variables in `.env.local`.
+The app can render without every integration enabled, but feature areas that call Supabase, Gemini, Polar, PayPal, or wallet providers require the matching environment variables in `.env.local`.

 ## Useful commands